-- Predominantly soft landscaped allowing for a variety of active and passive uses that serve the local neighbourhood. - Provides a central green space that will serve as key recreational and gathering spaces for neighbourhood residents. - Service the broader community, as well as the immediate neighbourhood. - As a community focal point, it shall be sited with frontages on a minimum of 2 public streets to promote views. - Entry points shall be strategically located to ensure convenient access and should be designed to be consistent with neighbourhood themes (surrounding houses and other open space components).
-Refer to Section 3.3.3 Gateways. - Allow programmed and unstructured use with a diversity of active / passive play opportunities. - Playgrounds should be designed as a major focal element for the park. - As part of the overall street network, safe pedestrian and cyclist connections will be required between the park and its various components to other community open space elements, schools and accessible natural areas.
-These can then link to the higher level of pathways associated with main roads as part of the hierarchy of trails and pathways. - Planting (trees, shrubs, grasses) shall comprise species tolerant of urban conditions with an emphasis on native species. - Provide naturalized planting at interface with preserved natural heritage features. - Features to include the following - a.
-Local Park #1 junior and senior play structure, unstructured play area, major shade structure, unprogrammed open space, minor splash pad, mini soccer pitch, trailhead to NHS, parking for up to 20 cars, potential future portolette installation. - b.
-Local Park #2 junior and senior play structure, unstructured play area, major shade structure, minor skate park, multi-purpose play court, parking for up to 20 cars, potential future portolette installation.
+- Predominantly soft landscaped allowing for a variety of active and passive uses that serve the local neighbourhood. - Provides a central green space that will serve as key recreational and gathering spaces for neighbourhood residents. - Service the broader community, as well as the immediate neighbourhood. - As a community focal point, it shall be sited at a prominent location to promote views. - Entry points shall be strategically located to ensure convenient access and should be designed to be consistent with neighbourhood themes (surrounding houses and other open space components).
+Refer to Section 3.3.3 Gateways. - Allow programmed and unstructured use. - Playgrounds should be designed as a major focal element for the park. - Ensure a unique character or play experience is established for each park through park theming and a multitude of play equipment types.
+Avoid repetition of play equipment types and layout amongst different parks. - Junior and senior play equipment shall not be separated by asphalt pathways in order to avoid play surface material (wood chip, sand) from migrating onto the walkway. - The extent of asphalt pathways within the park should be minimized and unnecessary duplication with other walkways or sidewalks should be avoided. - Facilities and programming shall complement those within Local Park 2 to coordinate facilities from a community perspective. - Provide reasonably level and functional open play areas for passive recreation use. - As part of the overall street network, safe pedestrian and cycling connections will be required between the park and its various components to other community open space elements, schools and accessible natural areas.
+These can then link to the higher level of pathways associated with main roads as part of the hierarchy of trails and pathways. - Planting (trees, shrubs, grasses) shall comprise species tolerant of urban conditions with an emphasis on native species. - Tree planting shall reflect an informal layout with cluster groupings of trees contained within lawn areas to facilitate shaded passive use. - Provide transitional planting within the park at the interface with the NHS, utilizing a planting palette that is consistent with the existing or proposed plant material found within the natural feature, to protect and enhance the NHS and its ecological functions (stormwater mitigation). - Features to include the following - a.
+Local Park #1 - junior and senior play structure, unstructured play area / unprogrammed open space, major shade structure, formal entry / seating area, multi-purpose play court, minor skate park, parking for up to 20 cars, potential future portolette installation (to be determined).

+b.
+Local Park #2 - junior and senior play structure, unstructured play area / unprogrammed open space, major shade structure, formal entry / seating area, mini soccer pitch, parking for up to 20 cars, potential future portolette installation (to be determined).